Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Step-By-Step-Guides/Implementing internet connectivity for AVS with Azure NVAs/readme.md

 ## Verification

-To verify that your environment has been properly configured, log into each one of the BGP-capable NVAs and lanch the FRR CLI, by running:
+To verify that your environment has been properly configured, log into each one of the BGP-capable NVAs and launch the FRR CLI, by running:

 ```Bash
 sudo vtysh